chris-burgin/codelouisville-form-challenge/readme.md

 6. This is a bonus question.
 In the "style.css" file set the html background color to #252C3A.
 7. This is a bonus question.
 Set the background color of the form to #F1F1F1 and give the form 20px of padding.
 8. Extra extra bonus points.
 Get this code challenge up on your github, we will show you how during our next class session.
-Butit doesnt hurt to try now.
+But it doesnt hurt to try now.